cdapio/cdap/cdap-docs/examples-manual/source/examples/sport-results.rst

 Once the application is deployed:

-- Click on ``SportResults`` in the Overview page of the CDAP Console to get to the Application detail page, click ``UploadService`` in the *Service* pane to get to the Service detail page, then click the *Start* button;
+- Click on ``SportResults`` in the Overview page of the CDAP UI to get to the Application detail page, click ``UploadService`` in the *Service* pane to get to the Service detail page, then click the *Start* button;
 - Or use the Command Line Interface::